velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 ## Columnar

 - Parquet-style storage layout
-- Retrieve select columns and minimize I/O for OLAP queries
+- Retrieve select columns and minimize I/O for analytical queries
 - Add a new column without having to copy the whole table
 - Vectorization and lazy/zero serialization for extreme efficiency